 It is important that the supplier’s service centre is the business that completes the work.
 Under a vehicle’s warranty, the supplier has no responsibility over any problems that arise as the result of work done on the vehicle by someone other than the supplier.

-Schools choosing to lease a vehicle rather than purchase it outright can also benefit from this AoG contract.
+If your school chooses to lease a vehicle rather than purchase it outright, you can still benefit from this AoG contract.

-Lease providers are able to access AoG motor vehicle pricing on behalf of a school (if they first sign a non-disclosure agreement).
+Lease suppliers are able to access AoG motor vehicle pricing on behalf of your school (if they first sign a non-disclosure agreement).

-A lease provider will then pass on the cost of the vehicle, plus any services, to the school through their lease agreement.
+A lease supplier will then pass on the cost of the vehicle, plus any services, to your school through their lease agreement.

-- Schools must join the AoG contract before their lease provider purchases a vehicle through the AoG motor vehicles contract on their behalf.
+- Your school must join the AoG contract before their lease supplier purchases a vehicle through the AoG motor vehicles contract on their behalf.

-- Lease providers must first sign a non-disclosure agreement which can be requested from firstname.lastname@example.org (most of the main lease providers have already signed an NDA).
+- Lease suppliers must first sign a non-disclosure agreement which can be requested from firstname.lastname@example.org (most of the main lease suppliers have already signed an NDA).

 - A completed NDA must be emailed to the AoG motor vehicles team.
-Once approved, the AoG motor vehicles team will send a confirmation email to the school and their lease provider.
+Once approved, the AoG motor vehicles team will send a confirmation email to your school and your lease supplier.

-Note that because the commercial terms of a lease agreement are between a school and a lease provider, the AoG motor vehicles team does not provide commercial advice on lease agreements.
+However, because the commercial terms of a lease agreement are between a school and a lease supplier, the AoG motor vehicles team does not provide commercial advice on lease agreements.

 Last reviewed: Has this been useful?
 Give us your feedback